 The state provided criteria and weights for scoring, NCDOT Divisions 1, 2,3, and 4 were approved to use different criteria and weights for their divisions.

 More information regarding the STI can be found here.

 Click here to view MPO/RPO guidance for implementation of the STI.

 Click here to view the Funding Resources website, a joint project of members of the North Carolina Association of Rural (transportation) Planning Organizations (NCARPO).
 The Funding Resources website provides descriptions and links to various sources of funding for different types of transportation infrastructure projects.

 The Draft STIP, for the Prioritization 3.0 process, was released on December 3, 2014.
 The Albemarle RPO supplement (includes only projects within the ARPO’s ten County jurisdiction) of the Draft STIP is located here.
 The NCDOT Division 1 Draft STIP (includes projects for all 14 counties in NCDOT Divison 1) can be accessed here.
 The project map viewer can be accessed here.

 ***ARPO RTCC and RTAC meetings are always open to the public and the public is welcome to comment during the public comment portion of both meetings.***

 Public Notice Prioritization 5.0

 The ARPO RTAC gave final approval to the P 5.0 Methodology on July 26, 2017.
-Here is the approved Methodology: RTAC approved Methodology
+The Methodology had to go back to the RTAC for approval after formatting revisions were made..
+It was approved again on February 21, 2018.
+Here is the approved Methodology.

 The ARPO RTAC tentatively approved project list was open for public comment from May 1, 2017 through May 31, 2017.
 Here are the project lists: Highway, Aviation, Bicycle and pedestrian, Ferry, and Transit.